zhelyabuzhsky/stockfish/README.md

 ttSize: int -> Transposition Table size in MB (max 2048)
 threads: int -> Number of search threads that should be used (max 512)
 limit: int -> Limit value of limitType spent for each position (max 10000)
-fenFile: str -> Path to a FEN format file containing positions to bench (.fen format)
+fenFile: str -> Path to a FEN format file containing positions to bench (path/to/file.fen)
-limitType: str -> Type of the limit used with limit value (depth, perft, nodes, movetime (milliseconds))
+limitType: str -> Type of the limit used with limit value (depth, perft, nodes, movetime)
 evalType: str -> Evaluation type used (mixed, classical, NNUE)
 ```